- Why TCI?

 - Training & Support

-Fall is upon us and winter is just around the corner.
+Winter is upon us!
 Soon, the first half of the school year will be coming to an end as students take exams, turn in final papers, and begin setting their sights on the holidays and the new year.
 As a teacher, you want your students to come back to school in January feeling refreshed and rejuvenated, as well as motivated and eager to finish out the school year with zeal and excellence.
 Having a great winter break is key in having rested and enthusiastic students in January, and there are a lot of great ways to encourage your students to make the most of their winter break.
 Whether you offer extra credit or simply want your students to have a great holiday season, we’ve put together this list of fun family activities that you can encourage your students to do with their families over the break.

 If you live in an area where it snows, go outdoors as a family and have some snowy adventures!
 Go hiking in the snow, have a bonfire, build a snowman, do snow angels, or build your own igloo!
 Younger kids will love writing their names or drawing in the snow with colored water in a squirt bottle.
 If you don’t live where it snows, take a drive up to the mountains for the day and enjoy some snow-filled fun.
 You can even go skiing or snowboarding, or just play in the yard and have a snowball fight.
 It doesn’t matter how old you or your kids are or how often you’ve seen snow—a good, old-fashioned family snowball fight will create lasting memories and give everyone a reason to smile, laugh, and have fun.